wp-plugins/iframe/readme.txt

 == Installation ==

-1. Install plugin and activate it on the Plugins page;
+1. Install and activate the plugin on the Plugins page;
 2. Add shortcode `[iframe src="http://player.vimeo.com/video/3261363" width="100%" height="480"]` to page content;